hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

     house, but the condition might not be there in every case.
 For example, combustion safety is required only if gas appliance exists in the home.
 Optional
-    Not required by your program.
+    Not required.

 The :ref:`datatool` will allow you to see the minimum required fields that have been agreed upon by BPI WG-5.
-In addition, you can use the Home Energy Score and BPI – 2101 compliant toggles.
+In addition, you can use the Home Energy Score and BPI – 2101 requirement toggles.
 By activating these toggles, you can see which fields would be required if you wanted to complete a Home Energy Score or fill out a BPI-2101 real estate certificate.